rdatools/tradeoffs/docs/_pages/workflow.markdown

 The workflow needs two additional data points that must be gathered manually.

-### Capture the notable maps and ratings from DRA
+### Verify the notable maps and ratings from DRA

-The first is ratings for DRA notable maps for the state and type of plan.
+Notable maps and their ratings have been pull from DRA automatically.

-For each notable map for the state and type of plan:
+For each notable map for the state and type of plan, verify that the a map looks realistic.

-*   Open it
-*   Verify that it looks realistic -- more on this below
+This means making sure that it is not obviously gaming the DRA notable map filtering would never be accepted as a real map.
+One way people do this is by using long, thin, water-only river precincts to connect disparate parts of a state.
+Another is by splitting precincts and constructing a similar "bridge" with a thin line of blocks.

+When this occurs, find a replacement map and use it as a proxy for the notable map:

+*   Find an alternative map that meets the criteria
 *   Duplicate it
 *   Rename the copy using the form `{xx} 2022 {plan_type} - {dimension}` --
     where `{xx}` is the state abbreviation, `{plan_type}` is `Congress`, `Upper`, or `Lower`, and `{dimension}` is the notable dimension, `Proportional`, `Competitive`, `Minority`, `Compact`, or `Splitting`
 *   Tag it with the `PG-NOTABLE` label, and add it to the `Trade-offs` group
-*   Collect the ratings into a CSV file modeled after `NC_2022_Congress.csv` in the `tradeoffs/docs/_data/notable_ratings` directory.
+*   Update the ratings in the CSV file named like `NC_2022_Congress.csv` in the `tradeoffs/docs/_data/notable_ratings` directory.
-    The files should have the suffix `_Congress.csv`, `_Upper.csv`, or `_Lower.csv` as appropriate.
+    The files have the suffix `_Congress.csv`, `_Upper.csv`, or `_Lower.csv` as appropriate.

-Verifying that a map looks realistic means making sure that it is not obviously gaming the DRA notable map filtering would never be accepted as a real map.
-One way people do this is by using long, thin, water-only river precincts to connect disparate parts of a state.
-Another is by splitting precincts and constructing a similar "bridge" with a thin line of blocks.
-When this occurs, find a replacement map and use it as a proxy for the notable map.

 This is the DRA search query for finding alternatives to notable maps: